Equation Discovery with Bayesian Spike-and-Slab Priors and Efficient Kernels: Algorithm

-\section{Algorithm}
+\michael{Would you make a pass and make the entire discussion more organized.
+It seems very low level, with ``and wait, there's more ...'' so it's hard to see what is new with us.
+Also, we will need to weave in some comments about hierarchical and complex geometries, like we discussed last week.} \shandian{Yes, will do}

+\section{\MakeUppercase{Algorithm}}

 Given the measurement data $\Dcal$ and the dictionary $\Ocal$, the learning of our model amounts to estimating $\Ucal$, the kernel parameters, and the posterior distribution of $\s$ and $\w$.
 This is challenging.
-First, when the number of mesh points is large, the kernel interpolation that requires the inverse of $\K_{\Mcal,\Mcal}$ can be extremely costly or even infeasible; see \eqref{eq:ker-int} and \eqref{eq:ker-int-der}, because the time complexity is cubic to the number of mesh points.
-Second, because the spike-and-slab prior in \eqref{eq:ss-2} mixes binary and continuous random variables, the posterior distribution is analytically intractable.
-To address these challenges, we induce a Kronecker product in kernel computation, and we use tensor algebra to avoid operating on full matrices.
+First, when the number of mesh points is large, the kernel interpolation that requires the inverse of $\K_{\Mcal,\Mcal}$ can be extremely costly or even infeasible; see \eqref{eq:ker-int} and \eqref{eq:ker-int-der}.\cmt{ because the time complexity is cubic to the number of mesh points.} Second, because the spike-and-slab prior \eqref{eq:ssprior} mixes binary and continuous random variables, the posterior distribution is analytically intractable.
+To address these challenges, we induce a Kronecker product in kernel computation, and use tensor algebra to avoid operating on full matrices.
 We then develop an expectation-propagation expectation-maximization (EP-EM) algorithm.
 In each iteration, our algorithm performs two steps.
 In the E step, we fix $\Ucal$ and the kernel parameters, and use EP~\citep{minka2001expectation} to estimate the posterior of $\s$ and $\w$.
 In the M step, we maximize the expected model likelihood to update $\Ucal$ and the kernel parameters.
 The alternating of the E and M steps keeps mutually improving equation discovery and function estimation until convergence.
-Our method is summarized in Algorithm \ref{algo:ep-em}.
+See Algorithm \ref{algo:ep-em} for a summary.

 Specifically, thanks to the usage of a mesh for placing the function values to be estimated, $\Ucal$ is a $d_1 \times d_2 \times d_3$ tensor, and if we use a product-kernel, $\kappa(\z, \z') = \kappa(t, t')\kappa(x_1, x_1)\kappa(x_2, x_2)$, where $\z = (t, x_1, x_2)$ and $\z' = (t', x_1', x_2')$, we can immediately induce a Kronekcer product structure in the kernel matrix,